fragglet/hexen-acs-reconstructed/README.md

 ## How to help

 You don't need to be an expert programmer or reverse engineer to help out.
 Pick one of the levels above and start documenting!
+Before you start, make sure to comment first on the associated tracking bug for that level to avoid duplicating others' work.

-Before each script in the file you'll find comments that look like this:
+Before each script, you'll find that header comments have been automatically added that look like this:
 ```c
 // Started by line 527 at (1576, 2112)
 // Started by thing 203 at (1280, 1904)